Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: The Theory

-A priori, the geometry associated with Einstein-Gauss-Bonnet gravity is typically investigated using statically and spherically symmetric solutions in dimensions $D>4$, the best known being the EGB black hole solution \cite{Boulware1985}.
+Static and spherically symmetric black-hole solutions constitute the simplest and most extensively studied class of Einstein-Gauss-Bonnet geometries. \cite{Boulware1985}.
 As emphasized in the previous section, although the Gauss–Bonnet invariant is topological in strictly four dimensions, effective formulations allow one to obtain nontrivial gravitational dynamics in $D=4$, encoding higher-curvature effects through the coupling parameter $\xi$.
 The metric takes the form

 where $d\Omega_{D-2}^2=\left(d\theta^{2}+\sin\theta d\phi^{2}\right)$ represents the metric of the $(D-2)$-dimensional sphere and the metric function $f(r)$ is the radial function given by